 The financial statements of each consolidated entity that make up the Group's consolidated financial statements are prepared in the currency of the primary economic environment in which it operates (hereinafter, the "functional currency").
-The consolidated financial statements are presented in Japanese yen, which is the Group's presentation currency.
+The consolidated financial statements are presented in Japanese yen, which is the Group's functional currency and the Group's presentation currency.